sophiamersmann/friendly-charts/README.md

 - `position` **(required)**: position of the group among sibling groups, determines the order on LEFT/RIGHT navigation
 - `id`: group id (automatically generated if not given)
 - `type` (`'line'`, `'bar'` or `'point'`): some groups also represent a symbol of some type (e.g. a line that contains the points it is made of)
-- `highlight`: additional group description, could be used to describe a trend or the importance of the group within the chart

 ### `focus(node)`